TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

     * The list is displayed under the group.

 ## 3. Edit
-- 3.1 As a user, I can make note on each article.
+- 3.1 As a user, I can add description to each article.
 - 3.2 As a user, I can comment on each article.
 - 3.3 As a user, I can rename lists.
     * The list name is changed.